zeripath/java-gitea-api/docs/RepositoryApi.md

 RepositoryApi apiInstance = new RepositoryApi();
 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
-Integer id = 56; // Integer | id of the release
+Long id = 789L; // Long | id of the release
-Integer attachmentId = 56; // Integer | id of the attachment to edit
+Long attachmentId = 789L; // Long | id of the attachment to edit
 EditAttachmentOptions body = new EditAttachmentOptions(); // EditAttachmentOptions |
 try {
     Attachment result = apiInstance.repoEditReleaseAttachment(owner, repo, id, attachmentId, body);